 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Eggplant is a relatively low-carb vegetable that has a lot of fiber, and this recipe would be suitable for any phase of the original South Beach Diet or most other kinds of low-carb eating plans.
+Eggplant is a relatively low-carb vegetable that has a lot of fiber, and this recipe would be suitable for any phase of the original South Beach Diet and most low-carb eating plans, including Keto.

 Find More Recipes Like This One: